 When risks are evaluated, all potential losses associated with that risk should be evaluated.
 Both direct and indirect costs of loss exposures must be estimated.
 For instance, if a critical machine in a factory is destroyed, then not only the cost of the machine must be considered, but also the cost of lost income, and any other losses resulting from the destruction of machine.

 Risk Identification Tools

-There are several tools that risk managers can use to identify risks.
-Most of these tools come from the insurance industry, since it is obviously necessary for them to identify risks that the insured are exposed to, in order to set accurate premiums.
+Risk managers use several tools to identify risks.
+Most of these tools come from the insurance industry, since it is obviously necessary for them to identify risks that the insured are exposed to, so as to set accurate premiums.
 Additionally, insurance companies are generally exposed to many businesses within a specific industry and over a long period of time, so they have gained a great deal of information on the risk exposures of particular industries and businesses.
 The major tools used are risk analysis questionnaires, exposure checklists, insurance policy checklists, and expert systems.
 Although insurance companies are primary users of these techniques, risk managers have used them to expand their applicability to all risks, whether they are insurable or not.

 Risk analysis questionnaires (a.k.a. factfinders) are questions answered by specific people in the business on the particular aspects of the business that may give rise to risk.
 Generally, the later questions are refined according to the answers given for the earlier questions, thereby honing in on the important risk factors.

 A risk exposure checklist is another means of identifying major risks, especially for particular industries and businesses.
 Like all checklists, it helps to prevent overlooking major exposures.
 An insurance policy checklist can also be used and can usually be obtained from insurance companies or publishers of insurance related information.
 A risk manager can obtain insurance policy checklists for every applicable insurable risk for the business.
 The disadvantage of insurance policy checklists is that they generally do not cover non-insurable risks.